Network complexity plays a very important role in network design. Every network designer tries to find the simplest design.

 Predictability is critical for security.
 I will explain this later in the article.

 Fragility : In a complex networks, change in one piece of the network can break the entire system.

-Ideally many of the issues should be resolved by the front line/layer 1 or 2 engineers.
+Ideally, many of the issues should be resolved by the front line/layer 1 or 2 engineers.

-The overall complexity of a network is composed of three vectors: the complexity of the physical network, of the network management, and of the human operator.
+The overall complexity of a network is composed of three vectors: the complexity of the physical network, the network management, and the human operator.
 The volume of the cube represents the complexity of the overall network.

 Michael thinks and I definitely agree that :

 Large service providers today attempt to lower the dependencies of human operators, and instead use sophisticated management systems.
-An example complexity cube could look like illustrated in the first figure.
+An example complexity cube could look like one illustrated in the first figure.

-Today with the SDN idea, we target to remove the complexity from the operator and shifting to network management systems.
+Today with the SDN idea, we target to remove the complexity from the operator and shift to network management systems.

 This is not a totally bad idea in my opinion since it provides a coherency.

 We don’t configure the networks, we configure the routers!

 This quote is from Geoff Huston.
 I think it is very true since;

-For example my home network consist of wireless modem which has one ethernet port.
-It is not scalable but very cost effective.
+For example, my home network consists of a wireless modem that has one ethernet port.
+It is not scalable but very cost-effective.

 Cost vs Scalability is the tradeoff here.

 Or scalability requirement of your company network is not the same as Amazon probably.
-But to have Amazon scale network, you need to invest.
+But to have an Amazon scale network, you need to invest.